tsgates/arch-wiki-markdown/wiki/IPv6.md

     #::1		localhost.localdomain	localhost

-otherwise there could be some connection errors because hosts are resolved to there IPv6 address which is not reachable.
+otherwise there could be some connection errors because hosts are resolved to their IPv6 address which is not reachable.

 > Other programs

 Disabling IPv6 functionality in the kernel does not prevent other programs from trying to use IPv6.
-In most cases, this is completely harmless, but if you find yourself having issues with that program, you should consult the program's man page(s) for a way to disable that functionality.
+In most cases, this is completely harmless, but if you find yourself having issues with that program, you should consult the program's manual pages for a way to disable that functionality.

 For example, dhcpcd will continue to harmlessly attempt to perform IPv6